troughton/Substrate/README.md

 # SwiftFrameGraph

-_Note: The current version of SwiftFrameGraph on `master` does not have a working backend.
-If you're only targeting Metal, I'd suggest using the `master` branch, since there are significant fixes and API improvements.
-Otherwise, the last working version supporting Vulkan is on the `Vulkan` branch._
+_Note: The current version of SwiftFrameGraph on `master` has not been thoroughly tested on Vulkan.
+If you run into issues building from `master` and using `Vulkan`, the `Vulkan` branch contains the last version tested to be working on Vulkan, although its API has fallen significantly behind `master`._

-_At some point in the hopefully-not-too-distant-future the Vulkan backend will be updated with the API changes and the fixes from the Metal backend._

 ## What is this?